inno-devops-labs/F24-intro-labs/submission3.md

     Signed-off-by: Dmitriy Creed <creed@soramitsu.co.jp>
 ```

 3. Check the commit object of the first commit to see its content.
+(I changed some characters in ssh signature for security).

 ```
 git cat-file commit f4670e8f37945f7d4c149f5a58fbabcf9306fc84